Coder-taotao/iscas/README.md

 # iscas
-this repository record some work that I have done in iscas, maybe not useful.
+this repository records some work that I have done in iscas, maybe not useful.